w33ts/dank-memer-wiki/Items/Fishing.md

 # Fishing "Items"
 While you can find some real items when fishing with Dank Memer, most of the items you use and find are not like other items in the bot.

 With the fishing update, a new type of item was created.
 These fishing items are only available through the fishing commands, and cannot be traded to friends or bought/sold on the market.

+You will not find fishing tools, baits, or creatures in `/inventory`.
+You can only see what your tools and baits through the equipment button in the `/fish catch` command or in `/fish guide`.
+You can see the creatures you own in `/fish buckets`.
+Read more about the new fish commands <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing" target="_blank"> here.</a>

 You can read more about this change in the <a href="https://dankmemer.lol/tutorial/legacy-items-fishing" target="_blank">Legacy Fish Items vs New Fishing Items Tutorial.</a>

 ## Tools {: #Tools}
 The old fishing pole item was retired, and all new tools were created for the fishing update in 2023.
 These tools can be found in the <a href="/Items/Lootboxes#ToolBox" target="_blank">Tool Box item</a>, which is obtainable around the bot, or purchased from the <a href="/Bot-features/Currency-Commands/Basic-Commands#FishingShop" target="_blank">/fish shop</a>.
-They can also be gifted or traded to you by an NPC.
+They can also be gifted or traded to you by a <a href="https://dankmemer.lol/tutorial/fishing-npcs" target="_blank">fishing NPC.</a>

 Each tool has slightly different abilities when fishing, and a different durability or number of times it can be used.
 Some tools can be improved by upgrading certain skills in `/fish skills`.